opencs/ocsbincodec-c/README.md

 The file names were choosen to be at most 8 characters long.
 This ensures the compatibility with z/OS dataset member names.

+### How do I integrate this code into my iOS project?

+Just copy the files under ocsbincodec-c/include and ocsbincodec-c/src into your project's source, add them to your XCode project.

+C API's can be used directly by Objective-C code and, with minor adjusts, from Swift too (https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/BuildingCocoaApps/InteractingWithCAPIs.html).